parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 A rule of thumb on the dataset size
 -----------------------------------
-If you are only profiling CPU microarchitectures, you should ensure that the hot data part (3% ~ 5% of the dataset) cannot be buffered on-chip to mimic the realistic situation.
+If you are only profiling CPU microarchitectures, you should ensure that the hot data part (3% ~ 5% of the dataset) cannot be buffered on-chip to mimic a realistic situation.
 Usually, a 10GB dataset is enough for a typical CPU with less than 50MB LLC.

 Tuning the server performance
 -----------------------------
 1. There is no fixed tail latency requirement for this workload.
 As a reference, the 99 percentile latency should usually be around 5ms to 10ms to not delay its upstream service.
-2. The server settings are generally under the $CASSANDRA_PATH/conf folder.
+2. The server settings are under the $CASSANDRA_PATH/conf folder.
 The main file is cassandra.yaml.
 The file has comments about all parameters.
 These parameters can also be found here: http://wiki.apache.org/cassandra/StorageConfiguration
 3. Make sure that half of the main memory is free for the operating system file buffers and caching.
 4. As a workload based on JVM, you need to load the server to warm up the JIT cache.
 You can keep monitoring the throughput and tail latency and take measurement when it becomes relatively stable.
 As a reference, it takes around 2 minutes for a modern x86 machine (Skylake) to attain stable throughput (5000 RPS, 50% read and 50% update).
 5. The following links are useful pointers for performance tuning: